datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 Therefore, the challenge is two-fold: On an infrastructural level, institute XYZ needs a scalable, flexible, and maintainable data storage solution for their growing collection of large datasets.
-On the level of human behavior, researchers not formerly trained in data management need to apply and adhere to advanced data management principles.
+On the level of human behavior, researchers not formally trained in data management need to apply and adhere to advanced data management principles.

 The DataLad approach